Naxos Or Paros: Differences In Beaches, Vibe, Cost & Nightlife

 If you want to enjoy all the tourist fun this summer but don’t want to go to the main islands, there are two options you should consider: Paros or Naxos.

-But which should you visit?
+Here is exactly how they differ.
 You could go to both, but what if you wanted to base yourself in one spot for a week or two?

 Paros Island Guide - The beautiful village of Parikia in the island of Paros, Greece